UChi-ComPy23/notes/00_python/using_python.md

 Python scripts are text files stored with a `.py` extension.
 You can run scripts from the command line

-First, let's create a simple Python script which just prints a string:
+First, let's create a simple Python script which just prints a string.
+We create it using a combination of `echo` and `>`:
 ```bash
 (pycourse) $ echo 'print("hello world!")' > hello.py
 ```

-You will now have a file `hello.py`
+You will now have a file `hello.py`, which we can view using `cat`:
 ```bash
 (pycourse) $ cat hello.py
 print("hello world!")